Site icon Slam Wrestling

 Minneapolis Star columnist Jim Klobuchar summed up the Gagne-DeRusha dynamic in a July 1975 piece: “DeRusha functions as Gagne’s television producer and adviser.
 As such he stands in the same relationship to the great bald avenger as Robert Montgomery did to Dwight Eisenhower and Noel Coward to British monarchy.”

-In 1976, the AWA had an office on the 17th floor of the Shelard Tower in Minneapolis, with Gagne sharing space with DeRusha and Wally Karbo.
-Later, they had a spot in the Dyckman hotel.
+In 1976, the AWA had an office on the 6th floor of the Dyckman hotel in Minneapolis, with Gagne sharing space with DeRusha and Wally Karbo.
+Later, they had a spot on the 17th floor of the Shelard Tower, in the western suburbs of town, closer to Gagne’s home in Excelsior.
+The final AWA office was a small building near Shelard.

 In his role as a local promoter, DeRusha was often called upon to talk to the local media — and defend kayfabe.